MarkRMNDZ/shoppinglist/README.md

 A new Flutter project.

+## Download Flutter SDK:

+- Visit the official Flutter website and download the SDK for your operating system (Windows, macOS, or Linux).
+- Extract the downloaded file to your desired location (e.g., C:\flutter for Windows).

+## Add Flutter to the PATH:

+- Go to Control Panel > System and Security > System > Advanced system settings > Environment Variables.
+- In the User variables section, find Path and click Edit.
+- Click New and add the path to the flutter\bin directory (e.g., C:\flutter\bin).
+- Click OK to save.

 ## Check Flutter Installation:

 - Open a new terminal in VSCode (Ctrl + or Cmd + on macOS).